GLOBAL MARKETS-Asian shares rally, dollar slides on bets Fed almost done hiking

 By Stella Qiu

-SYDNEY, July 13 (Reuters) - Asian shares and bonds rallied on Thursday while the dollar nursed heavy losses, as a surprisingly low reading on U.S. inflation reinforced bets the end of the post-pandemic tightening cycle is in sight.
+SYDNEY, July 13 (Reuters) - Asian shares and bonds rallied on Thursday while the dollar nursed heavy losses, as a surprisingly low reading on U.S. inflation stoked speculation the end of the post-pandemic tightening cycle is in sight.

-The buoyancy is set to extend to Europe when markets there open, with EUROSTOXX 50 futures STXEc1 gaining 0.2%.
-S&P 500 futures ESc1 rose 0.2% while Nasdaq futures NQc1 advanced 0.4%.
+Investors are also looking to China trade data for clues on how the world's second-largest economy is faring following a slew of disappointing economic releases.
+Exports rose 3.7% in the first half of the year in yuan-denominated terms while imports held mostly flat, data released on Thursday morning showed, with more to come later in the day.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS surged 1.8%, bolstered by a 2.5% jump in Hong Kong's Hang Seng index .HSI and a 1.6% gain in Australia's resources-heavy shares .AXJO.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1.5%, bolstered by a 2.1% jump in Hong Kong's Hang Seng index .HSI and a 1.4% gain in Australia's resources-heavy shares .AXJO.

-Chinese tech giants listed in Hong Kong .HSTECH rallied 3.4% after Premier Li Qiang urged the companies to support a slowing economy, adding to signs that a years-long crackdown on the sector is over.
+Chinese tech giants listed in Hong Kong .HSTECH rallied 3% in early trade after Premier Li Qiang urged the companies to support a slowing economy, adding to signs that a years-long crackdown on the sector is over.

 Overnight, the much-watched U.S. consumer inflation report provided better news than markets had hoped for.
 The Consumer Price Index (CPI) rose 3% in June from a year ago, below expectations for a gain of 3.1% and a world of difference from 9.1% in the same month last year.